a-ospan/econ5140-nasdaq-forecasting/README.md

-# econ5140-nasdaq-forecasting
+ECON 5140 Applied Econometrics

-ECON 5140 Applied Econometrics.
-Group project.
+This repository presents a group project forecasting the NASDAQ Index using time series models.